TBD54566975/dwn-gcp-packages/packages/dwn-datastore-gcs/README.md

 ## Build instructions

-dwn-gcs-datastore needs to be built and deployed to the local artifact registry for the project
+dwn-datastore-gcs needs to be built and deployed to the local artifact registry for the project

 ```
 pnpm run build